cosenmarco/yabdd/README.md

 ## Concepts
 - A jUnit test suite is generated for each Scenario.
-- Each rule method must accept the injection of a Context instance which is reset on every Scenario execution.
+- Each rule class can accept the injection of a Context instance which is created on every Scenario execution.
 - The Context object contains facilities for storing objects within the Context which can be used by subsequent rules within the execution of a Scenario.